Why "Starry Dreams"

 Why watercolor?
 Well, born into an ancient family in China of rich art and culture heritage, I was immersed in the Chinese classical art and philosophy at an early age.
 As a young girl, my favorite time was to pull out the set of Chinese brush and ink and paint on the delicate yet resilient rice paper.

 After receiving my bachelor's degree in architecture from Tsinghua University, China, I came to America and attended the acclaimed College of Design, Art, Architecture and Planning at University of Cincinnati.
 One thing led to another, before I knew it, I had so much training and experience in art, design, dance, and theater, and eventually conducted my doctoral research on how arts transform people and communities.
-I also have had the privilege to work closely with some of the best artists in the world.
+I have had the privilege to work closely with some of the best artists in the world and thousands of people in diverse communities.

 In the whirlwind of rich experience in arts, watercolor came into my life in a quiet way.
 But I was soon fascinated by how much it resembles... life!
 I am learning that with watercolor, it's not about control; it's about flow.
 Just like life.